Law of Equity

 There are growing calls from claimant law firms and consumer action groups for a generic opt-out class action regime beyond the scope of competition law claims in the CAT.
 However, in light of the developments noted in 5.2 Legislative Reform, these calls are likely to go unanswered in the short term.

-Nevertheless, there has been a marked increase in group actions in recent years and an apparent willingness of the courts to approve such actions, including those pursued by foreign claimants seeking redress from UK parents companies in respect of the actions of their foreign subsidiaries.
-An example is the recent decision of the Court of Appeal in Municipio de Mariana v BHP Group UK Ltd (formerly BHP Group Plc) & another (2022) EWCA Civ 951 in which the court granted permission for more than 200,000 Brazilian claimants to proceed with their claims against the defendant UK parent company arising from the catastrophic collapse of the Fundão Dam in South-East Brazil.
+Nevertheless, there has been a marked increase in group actions in recent years and an apparent willingness on the part of the courts to approve such actions, including those pursued by foreign claimants seeking redress from UK parents companies in respect of the actions of their foreign subsidiaries.
+An example is the recent decision of the Court of Appeal in Municipio de Mariana v BHP Group UK Ltd (formerly BHP Group Plc) & another (2022) EWCA Civ 951, in which the court granted permission for more than 200,000 Brazilian claimants to proceed with their claims against the defendant UK parent company arising from the catastrophic collapse of the Fundão Dam in South-East Brazil.

 On 20 July 2021, the Department of Business, Energy and Industrial Strategy (BEIS) published a consultation, “Reforming competition and consumer policy”, to assess, among other things, whether there is a case for strengthening the UK’s collective redress regime.
 However, as noted in the government’s response published in April 2022, given the differing perspectives presented during the consultation, the government does not intend to take any action in relation to the UK’s collective redress regime, save for extending the CAT’s jurisdiction to grant declaratory relief.